FKGC/SuperRL/README.md

-# MRL-SNE
+# SuperRL
-Source code for IJCAI2024 paper: Metric-Based Relational Learning with Selective Neighbor Entities for Few-Shot Knowledge Graph Completion
+Source code for IJCAI2024 paper: Supervised Relational Learning with Selective Neighbor Entities for Few-Shot Knowledge Graph Completion

 Few-shot Knowledge Graph (KG) completion is a focus of current research, where each task aims at querying unseen facts of a relation given few-shot reference entity pairs.
 However, existing works overlook two catergories of neighbor entities significant to few-shot KG completion.
-In this work, we propose a cascade neural network MRL-SNE, where we design neighbor entity encoders to identify these crucial neighbor entities.
+In this work, we propose a cascaded embedding enhancement network SuperRL, where we design neighbor entity encoders to identify these crucial neighbor entities.
 Evaluation in link prediction on two public datasets shows that our approach achieves new state-of-the-art results with different few-shot sizes.

 # Requirements